The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Introduction

 The current paper reports on the development of a large corpus of parallel texts tagged for word class that partly addresses the issues identified above.
-With data sourced from the Parallel Bible Corpus (PBC; \citealt{Mayer:2014aa}), computational word alignment tools allow for automatic tagging of word classes in 1,597 languages (roughly 20\% of the world's languages) that represent 133 families and 111 isolates.\footnote{`Isolates' is defined here as languages found in the corpus that do not share family membership with another language in the corpus.} The automated part of speech tagging method outlined in this paper was validated by comparing the results with output from existing automatic taggers for high-resource languages (SpaCy, Trankit)\footnote{https://spacy.io/ ; http://nlp.uoregon.edu/trankit} as well as with gold-standard tagged data in the UDT.
-The results indicate good alignment with both kinds of evaluation, providing a baseline from which to conduct crosslinguistic investigations.
+With data sourced from the Parallel Bible Corpus (PBC; \cite{Mayer:2014aa}: 1,597 languages) and additional data sourced from newly-available Bible translations (345 languages), computational word alignment tools allow for automatic tagging of word classes in 1,942 languages (roughly 25\% of the world's languages) that represent 155 families and 78 isolates.\footnote{`Isolates' is defined here as languages found in the corpus that do not share family membership with another language in the corpus.} The automated part of speech tagging method outlined in this paper was validated by comparing the results with output from existing automatic taggers for high-resource languages (SpaCy, Trankit).\footnote{See http://spacy.io/ ; http://nlp.uoregon.edu/trankit} The results indicate good alignment, providing a baseline from which to conduct crosslinguistic investigations.
 Further, features extracted from this dataset align with word order classifications in typological databases.

 Statistical properties of the derived corpus also comport with expectations regarding normality of language data.
-Importantly, this is partly because each language also has a large amount of data available for comparison.
-Individual corpora in the majority of these languages (over 1,500) contain more than 1,800 parallel sentences/verses, and the smallest corpus contains more than 700 sentences/verses.
-This dwarfs both the linguistic data and the language diversity available from other sources and the parallel nature of the data means that crosslinguistic investigations using this dataset can be confident that they are comparing similar contexts.
-The dataset (the \emph{taggedPBC}) as well as explanations regarding its development and Python code for replicating the results described here, can be found at the linked repository.\footnote{https://github.com/lingdoc/taggedPBC }
+Importantly, this is partly because each language has a large amount of data available for comparison.
+Individual corpora in the majority of these languages (over 1,850) contain more than 1,800 parallel sentences/verses, and the smallest corpus contains more than 700 sentences/verses.
+This dwarfs both the linguistic data and the language diversity available from other sources.
+Further, the parallel nature of the data means that crosslinguistic investigations using this dataset can be confident that they are comparing similar contexts.
+The dataset (the \emph{taggedPBC}) as well as explanations regarding its development and Python code for replicating the results described here, can be found at the linked repository.\footnote{See http://github.com/lingdoc/taggedPBC }